yzcrnx/fpr2excel/README.md

+**Description**

-input: fpr file
+input: fpr file.

 process: get all vulnerabilities and ask QWen to confirm which vulnerability is false or true.

-output: excel file
+output: excel file.

+**Usage**

-useage: python3 main.py --file xxxx.fpr
+python3 main.py --file xxxx.fpr